bretth/django-pq/README.rst

 WorkFlows
 ----------

-A simple workflow engine allows executing a specific set of tasks in sequence, each task dependent on the prior one completing.
-To use this you create a ``Flow`` instance in the ``with`` context which is backed by a FlowStore instance in the django orm.
+A simple workflow engine class ``Flow`` allows executing a specific set of tasks in sequence, each task dependent on the prior one completing.

 .. code-block:: python